 Fegley’s Bethlehem Brew Works

 Drive 15 minutes north to downtown Bethlehem to quench your thirst and have a bite at Fegley's Bethlehem Brew Works.
-Fegley’s offers a wide selection of their artfully brewed craft beers, as well as a food menu stocked with dishes crafted with local, all-natural, and sustainable organic meats and produce.
+Fegley’s offers a wide selection of their award-winning craft beers, as well as a food menu stocked with dishes crafted with local, all-natural, and sustainable organic meats and produce.

 3. Lincoln Caverns